Recipes » Ground Italian Sausage and Potatoes (Easy Comfort Food)

 • If your pan isn’t hot enough, your potatoes will just absorb the oil and will not crisp up.

-5. Add the potatoes and onion to the pan.
-Let them cook until brown before flipping them over.
+5. Add the potatoes to the pan in a single layer.
+Let them cook for 2 to 3 minutes without touching them. before flipping them over.
 I like the control that I get with a fish spatula.

 • There isn’t any reason to keep flipping them.
 Doing so will not allow both sides to get crisp and you run the risk of breaking the potatoes.

-6. Remove the potato and onion mixture to a plate lined with a paper towel.
+6. Remove the potatoes to a plate lined with a paper towel.

 Italian Sausage and Potato Ingredients: